 Transplanting -- When your plants are about 3 months old, gently transfer them to larger pots.
 Avoid damaging the roots when repotting.
 Mature plants don't need a big pot, but it should be at least 3-4 inches tall (8-10 cm).

 Watering -- Try to keep the soil moist, but not soggy, most of the time.
 Avoid letting it dry out completely.

 Climate -- Impatiens mirabilis is a tropical species that does best above 60 degrees F (15°C).
 It seems to be happiest between about 70 and 90 degrees F (21-32°C).
 I haven't grown it in cool conditions, but it probably won't grow well below 55 degrees F (13°C).

-Fertilizing -- When your seedlings are 1 week old, give a very light dose of liquid fertilizer (about 1/8 strength), and repeat weekly 3 more times.
+Fertilizing -- When your seedlings are 1 week old, give a small amount of diluted liquid fertilizer (about 1/4 strength), and repeat weekly.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
-After your plants are 2 months old, you may switch to a granular fertilizer if you wish.
+After your plants are 2 months old, you may switch to an all-purpose, granular fertilizer if you wish.

 Pests to watch for -- Watch for any pests that affect your other plants.
 Be careful when choosing chemical remedies, as some may harm the plant.

 If you have any questions, feel free to email me.